 Media Parameter Improvement Goal Notes Point of Measurement Based on PQL.
 Equals During construction, at Ambient Air Asbestos 0.0001 f/cc 1 X 10-5 risk for a 30 year fence line; after residential exposure. construction, throughout the site.
 Asbestos 7 MFL > 10 um All based on drinking water Groundwater Chromium 100 ug/L standards WAC 246-290-310 Throughout the site.
 Nickel 100 ug/L рН 6.5 - 8.5 WAC 173-201A A discharge permit with , , constituents known to be numeric limits should not Turbidity (a) elevated in water exposed be needed for the project Surface to Swift Creek sediment. as described in this SCAP.
 Water () Based on improvements to These criteria have been Asbestos (a) pre-action water quality included as performance Chromium Hardness (see table 4) See Table 4 concentrations goals for design purposes or should the remedy Nickel dependent goal using current hardness data change during the design Mickei based on (a) using current nardness data process.
-Even though two process. conducted by EP asbestos concen which is the prin likely that any ar Areas to be determined - of asbestos and heav from historic photos and Soil 1 specific numeric documentation and footprint of the physical observations. repository(s) not ' ' thickness of clea that will prevent thickness, qualit y and vegetative cover will be developed in the final design and perm nitting process.
+Evon though two o activity-based sampli ing events have been process.
+PA at this site, it isn't p - • anding air concentrations, which is the prin sediment is located contain Areas to be determined - y metals.
+Rather than set a from historic photos and Soil 1 es any areas within the documentation and footprint of the physical observations. repository(s) not . , thickness of clea that will prevent erosion of the cover. thickness, qualit y and vegetative cover will be developed in the final design and perm nitting process.
 No sediment cle anup level has been es stablished.
-While sediment ve trivalent chromium and evels, these are naturally Sediment sidered part of a "release" Not applicable. • ediment within the creek bed is required by th standard has be en established for the selected remedy.
+While sediment metal concentra evels, these are naturally Sediment occurring conce Not applicable. under MTCA.
+As is required by th standard has be en established for the selected remedy.